fingerprintjs/BotD/docs/server_api.md

 # Server BotD API

 > ### NOTE
-> The secure way to use BotD is to provide your `publicKey` to the browser agent for making a bot detection and, then,
+> The secure way to use BotD is to provide your `publicKey` to the browser agent when making bot detection and then
-> getting the detection results on your server using [`/verify` endpoint](#get-verify).
+> getting the detection results on the server using the [`/verify` endpoint](#get-verify).

 ### Production endpoint https://botd.fpapi.io/api/v1

 ## POST `/verify`
-Use POST on `/verify` to get bot detection results by `requestId`.
+Use POST on `/verify` to get the bot detection results by `requestId`.

 > ### NOTE
-> BotD results for the `requestId` is stored for 30 days.
+> BotD results for the `requestId` are stored for 30 days.

 ### POST body parameters

-- `requestId` - request id which is provided by BotD Browser API.
+- `requestId` - request id which is provided by the BotD Browser API.
 - `secretKey` - your secret key.

 ### Example